svofski/tapeshnik/docs/FUTURISTIC.md

 ![mecha2025-3-magnets](futuristic/mecha2025-4-opto.jpg)

 The optical chip PWM3389 is made using Vorlon technology.
 It seems to be tracking tape, time will tell how reliable it is.

+Update: time did tell.
+The mouse sensor is not useful for tape tracking.
+SQUAL parameter can be used to detect tape leader, but the speed reading is highly variable and unpredictable.
+Update video link: [Tapeshnik Pt.6](https://www.youtube.com/watch?v=3gg_O02B6kA)